exakat/php-dictionary/dictionary/dry.ini.rst

 .. _dry:

-DRY : don't repeat yourself
+DRY : Don't Repeat Yourself
 ---------------------------

 "Don't repeat yourself" (DRY) is a principle of software development aimed at reducing repetition of software patterns.